-Serving the Entire San Francisco Bay Area & Sacramento
+Licensed SB 326 Inspection Experts Serving the San Francisco Bay Area & Sacramento

-Lerch Bates Forensics has 20+ years of forensic engineering experience in both the inspection of and repair design for elevated decks, balconies, walkways, and stairs in multi-family properties.
+Lerch Bates Forensics has 20+ years of forensic engineering experience in both the inspection of and repair design of elevated structures such as decks, balconies, walkways, and stairs in multi-family properties.

-Our expertise includes both structural engineering and forensic analysis of all types of load bearing structures (concrete, wood, etc.) as well as all of the architectural building envelope systems which comprise the waterproofing elements necessary to protect these structures.
+Our extensive expertise encompasses both structural engineering and forensic analysis of all types of load bearing structures (concrete, wood, etc.) as well as all of the architectural building envelope systems which comprise the waterproofing elements necessary to protect these structures.

 Lerch Bates Forensics has not only inspected, but has designed and provided quality assurance on the reconstruction of thousands of elevated decks, balconies, and walkways across the western half of the United States since our inception in 1999.

-Effective January 1, 2020, California Senate Bill No. 326 for common interest developments enacted Section 5551 to the Civil Code requiring visual inspection of all exterior elevated elements (decks, balconies, walkways, stairs, and railings that are 6-feet or more above the ground) by a licensed structural engineer or architect.
+California Senate Bill No. 326, effective January 1, 2020, for common interest developments enacted Section 5551 to the Civil Code requiring visual inspection of all exterior elevated elements (decks, balconies, walkways, stairs, and railings that are 6-feet or more above the ground) by a licensed structural engineer or architect.

 This requirement applies specifically to common interest developments (homeowner association) buildings containing three or more multi-family dwellings.
 Therefore, single-family homes and duplexes would not be included in this requirement.

-The first inspections must be completed by January 1, 2025 and then no less than every nine years thereafter in coordination with the reserve study inspection pursuant to Section 5550.
+The initial inspections must be completed by January 1, 2026 with subsequent inspections required every nine years thereafter in coordination with the reserve study inspection pursuant to Section 5550.

 According to the Consumer Product Safety Commission, structures such as balcony and deck failures have caused thousands of injuries per year (recorded by emergency room visits).